Is the first drug approved to treat sickle cell disease in adults

 Approved to treat sickle cell disease in children

-There are clinical studies looking for participants so that they can conduct the research necessary to advance understanding about potential therapies and treatments.
+Clinical studies are looking for participants so that they can conduct the research necessary to improve understanding about potential treatments.

 number of phase 01 sickle cell studies curently recruiting